MathMachado/Challenge_Spark_Kafka/README.md

 * **Number of Executors**: Adjust based on the available resources and the desired parallelism.
 We can start with a reasonable number and scale up or down based on performance testing.
 * **Executor Cores**: Depending on the complexity of the streaming logic, we can allocate an appropriate number of cores per executor.
 It's common to allocate 1-3 cores per executor.

-2) **Hourly Spark Batch Job**: For Spark Batch jobs, the resource allocation depends on the size of the data to be processed and the complexity of the processing logic.
-Batch jobs often involve reading large datasets from storage and performing extensive computation.
+2) **Hourly Spark Batch Job**: For Spark Batch jobs, the resource allocation depends on the size of the data to be processed and the complexity of the processing logic. **Batch jobs often involve reading large datasets from storage and performing extensive computation**.

 ```
 # Pseudo Code for Submitting Hourly Spark Batch Job